Lampe2020/L2DB/SPEC.md

 5. [Error classes](#error-classes)

 ## Structure
-All integers in L2DB are little-endian (the least significant bit comes last, e.g. 2048 is split up into `0x08 0x00` and not `0x00 0x08`).
+All integers in L2DB are big-endian (the least significant bit comes last, e.g. 2048 is split up into `0x08 0x00` and not `0x00 0x08`).
 All strings in L2DB are UTF-8 encoded, with one exception: type identifiers are ASCII-encoded.
 The file is made of three sections, which are the [header](#header) (with a length of 64 bytes), the